Skip to content

 +-- payments (child of orders)

-The optional query field accepts a YQL expression to export only matching documents.
-Without it, the entire store is exported.
+The optional query field accepts a YQL expression.
+Without it, the export covers every document in the store.

 yaml